[Minor revision–posted 5/19/20 (replaces 3/4/14 edition)]

 (5) The department shall provide funding for employer fringe benefit matching expenses in the local FOP from which tip wages are paid since using state funds to pay tips is prohibited.

 c.
-Employees who fail to surrender any tips or gratuities received will be subject to disciplinary action, up to and including termination.
+Employees who fail to surrender any tips or gratuities received will be subject to corrective action, up to and including termination.
 The department shall take necessary action to publicize and enforce this policy.
 Areas impacted include, but are not limited to, restaurants, coffee shops, banquet facilities, bars, either temporary or permanent, snack bars, and mobile refreshment stands.

 d.
 Departments not approved to permit tipping by patrons shall discourage the payments of tips by prohibiting the placement of tip jars or tip solicitations and may post signs that tipping is prohibited.